-In addition, the Company holds approx. 3.8% of the issued and paid-up share capital of Health and Fitness East Med.
+The Company holds approx. 3.8% of the issued and paid-up share capital of Health and Fitness East Med.
 B.V., which operates the "Holmes Place" chain of fitness centers in Greece.

-PART SIX: MATTERS COMMON TO THE GROUP'S ACTIVITIES IN ALL OF ITS OPERATING SEGMENTS
+PART SIX: MATTERS COMMON TO THE GROUP'S ACTIVITIES IN ALL OF ITS OPERATING SEGMENTS39